-The Eighth Annual Come to Galapagos Marathon is Being Held Twice!
+The Tenth Annual Come to Galapagos Marathon is Being Held Twice!
+Again!

 August 5 and October 4, 2022

 (marathon, half marathon and 10K)

-In response to popular demand and in an effort to keep the running field to the limited number we can manage in the personalized style we do; the 2018 Come to Galapagos Marathon will be held August 5 (cool weather here, a “light month” for marathons offered elsewhere in the world) and October 14 (cool weather here, the slow season for tourism and so a good date for the local economy).
+In response to popular demand and in an effort to keep the running field to the limited number we can manage in the personalized style we do; the 2022 Come to Galapagos Marathon will be held August 5 (cool weather here, a “light month” for marathons offered elsewhere in the world) and October 4 (cool weather here, the slow season for tourism and so a good date for the local economy).
 Last three years of results click here.

 Sign up early, enrollment is limited!